 Little girls seem like this if they're treated as every other customer.
 However, when treated as an investment, they become a welcome sight at all times.

-Lightning Bugs in dungeons.
+Lightning Bugs.
 They're very small flying enemies, move faster than you can, and slow you when they hit.
 When you first encounter them with Louie (a melee character), you will be frustrated.

 Gnolls can also be very annoying at first.
 While their ranged attacks can be blocked by Louie, they have some fast melee-range attacks for when you get closer, and the block only works if you face them and aren't attacking something else.